-This degree involves broad exposure to the history of art as well as focused attention to one of the department’s major areas (9 hours).
-The Master of Arts is designed to develop research and writing skills that will be useful in a professional career in one of the art historical disciplines.
-All incoming students are admitted into the 36-hour M.A. program.
-Students interested in moving into the Straight-through Track should consult with the Director of Graduate Studies, major professor and Department Chair.
-This track enables students to move through M.A.-level coursework at an accelerated pace directly into the Ph.D. program.
+This degree involves broad exposure to the history of art as well as focused attention to one of the department’s major areas.
+The 36-hour Master of Arts degree is designed to develop research and writing skills that will be useful in a professional career in one of the art historical disciplines.

 Entrance into the Master’s program usually requires a Bachelor of Arts degree with a concentration in Undergraduate Art History courses and reading knowledge of one foreign language.
 Admission and funding of students is competitive and based on scholastic record, statement of purpose (outlining relevant experiences, background, research interests and professional goals), three letters of recommendation, research and writing proficiency, language capabilities, and Graduate Record Examination (GRE) scores.
 For more information please consult our How to Apply page .